IgniteUI/indigo-design-docfx/en/components/list.md

 | 10 Item        | An instance of a one-line/two-line list item                                                                                                                  |
 | 🌈 Background | Defines the background color of the list                                                                                                             |

-After detaching, you may insert additional headers or items either from the Sketch menu or simply by duplicating an existing symbol.
-Always place items and headers one after another with consistent horizontal width and alignment, making sure there are no vertical gaps between the items.
+Now, you may insert additional headers or items either from the Sketch menu or simply by duplicating an existing one.
+Always place items and headers one after another with consistent horizontal width and alignment, making sure there are no gaps between the items.

 ## List Item Type